-Pacific Enterprises ("Pacific") and Enova Corporation ("Enova") are exempt holding companies pursuant to Section 3(a)(1) of the Public Utility Holding Company Act of 1935, as amended (the "Act").(1) Through an indirect, jointly-owned, subsidiary, Frontier Pacific, Inc. ("Frontier Pacific"),(2) Pacific and Enova are proposing to acquire up to 90.1% of the membership interests of Frontier Energy LLC ("Frontier"), a North Carolina limited liability company formed to construct and operate a small gas distribution system in North Carolina.
-The remaining membership interests in Frontier would be acquired by
+Sempra Energy ("Sempra") is an exempt holding company pursuant to Section 3(a)(1) of the Public Utility Holding Company Act of 1935, as amended (the "Act").
+Sempra owns all of the common stock of Pacific Enterprises ("Pacific") and Enova Corporation ("Enova") which are also exempt holding companies pursuant to Section 3(a)(1) of the Act.(1) Through a subsidiary, Frontier Pacific, Inc. ("Frontier Pacific"),(2) Sempra is proposing to acquire up to 90.1% of the membership interests of Frontier

-Frontier Utilities of North Carolina, Inc. ("Frontier Utilities"), a North Carolina corporation and an indirect, majority-owned subsidiary of ARB, Inc., a closely-held California corporation.(3)
+Energy LLC ("Frontier"), a North Carolina limited liability company formed to construct and operate a small gas distribution system in North Carolina.
+The remaining membership interests in Frontier would be acquired by Frontier Utilities of North Carolina, Inc. ("Frontier Utilities"), a North Carolina corporation and an indirect, majority-owned subsidiary of ARB, Inc., a closely-held California corporation.(3)